ziyyy101/FizzBuzz/README.md

 # Technical interviews  (and Java practice)

 Technical interviews for developer internships often have you write some code.
-It usually uses first- and second-year material, and many students practice these kinds of problems regularly over the academic year to gain confidence in tackling them.
+They usually test first- and second-year material, and many students practice these kinds of problems regularly over the academic year to gain confidence in tackling them.

-As part of this week's homework, you'll solve two of them.
-You can get a start on them now in lab, but you'll make some minor modifications on your own after and submit your code on MarkUs using git (with the same add, commit, push steps you learned in lab this week).
+As part of this week's lab, you'll solve two of them, and submit your code on MarkUs using git.

-## Task 4: Multiples of 3 and 5
+## Task 4: lab1.Multiples of 3 and 5

 - [ ] Right-click on `src` and select `New —> Java Class`.
-Name it `Multiples`.
+Name it `lab1.Multiples`.

-We're looking for non-negative multiples of 3 or 5.
+We're looking for integers greater than 0 that are multiples of 3 or 5.
 The first four are 3, 5, 6, and 9, so there are four below 10.
 How many are below 1000?

-- [ ] In `Multiples.java`, write a main method that **prints** how many multiples of 3 or 5 there are below 1000.
+- [ ] In `lab1.Multiples.java`, write a main method that **prints** how many multiples of 3 or 5 there are below 1000.
 Add this file to your project, commit, and push.
 Check your repo on GitHub to confirm your changes were pushed successfully.

-Tip: Just like with `psvm`, you can start typing `sout` and then press Enter to generate `System.out.println();` in IntelliJ.
+> Tip: Just like with `psvm`, you can start typing `sout`

-If you don't get the right answer, that's okay for now.
+> and then press Enter to generate `System.out.println();` in IntelliJ.

-This is to get you to practice.
-You'll have until the end of the week to work out the details and submit your working code on MarkUs.
+If you don't get the right answer immediately, that's okay!
+Make sure everyone on your team is able to arrive at the correct code for this.

 ## Task 5: Reduce a number to 0